v 3.7.web 2025

 Though historically referred to as Spanish Pulpit chessmen, the origin of the intricately decorated Pulpit chessmen has been a matter of debate—but they're probably not from Spain.

 The Russian bone carving centre of Kholmogory has been suggested, although interestingly most of these sets appear in English collections.
 Garrick Coleman asserts that these were made by French prisoners of war, held in England during the Napoleonic Wars, who were known to make bone crafts to sell for income.
+He cites the material—they are invariably bone—and "charming naive form of carving" resulting from make-do prison tools as in common with other Napoleonic prisoner of war crafts.
+He compares them to a figural chess set also asserted to be from Napoleonic prisoners of war.
+The first such prisoner of war camp was Normans Cross, established 1796 outside of Peterborough, and Coleman directs us to a Pulpit set among the Peterborough Museum's Norman Cross collection.

 Pulpit chessmen may be entirely non-figural, but many partial-figural examples exist (below).
 There are modern Mexican bone sets known as Mexican Pulpit due to their similarity to these patterns.